Truck Camping in Texas: Where to Go, What to Pack, and How to Stay Comfortable

 How much water should I bring for truck camping in Texas?

-Plan for at least one gallon per person per day, plus extra for emergencies, especially in desert regions.
+Start with at least one gallon per person per day, then add extra for heat and emergencies—especially in West Texas.

 Can you camp on Texas beaches with a truck?